 - large pinch of salt & pepper

-Add the olive oil and crushed garlic to a large pan and turn on the heat.
+- Add the olive oil, crushed garlic and salt and pepper to a large pan and place on a medium heat

-Now add the tomatoes, coconut milk and butternut squash.
-Giving it a gentle stir.
+- Now add the tinned tomatoes, coconut milk and butternut squash.
+Giving it a gentle stir

-Bring to the boil and the place into the oven at 200C.
+- Bring to the boil and the place into the oven at 200C.
 (I leave the lid off but if you prefer your curry more runny then simply put the lid on whilst in the oven) or simply reduce to a simmer on your stove

-Once the 45 minutes is up, add the spinach and cashew nuts.
-Stir into the sauce and place back in the over for another 15 minutes.
+- Once the 45 minutes is up, add the spinach and cashew nuts.
+Stir into the sauce and place back in the over for a further 15 minutes.

 - Just give it 10 minutes to cool down outside the oven and it’s ready to serve